aibolem/RAMDanceToolkitwiki/about-Hakoniwa.md

 ## About Hakoniwa

 Hakoniwa are small "laboratories" that respond to the movement of dancers.
 They can be thought of as RAM scenes, but, instead of being virtual or digital, they are physical manifestations of reactive environments.
 By using motors, fans, electromagnets and other hardware, Hakoniwa embody physical environments that react to motion data.
-The actions that happen within a hakoniwa are fed back to the dancers, and the dancers can use this information as inspiration for new movement.
+The actions that happen within a Hakoniwa are fed back to the dancers, and the dancers can use this information as inspiration for new movement.

 Hakoniwa Examples:

-- ServoPendulum
+- ServoPendulum:
-ServoPendulum is a double pendulum attached on a servo motor.
+ServoPendulum is a double pendulum attached to a servo motor.
 A dancer can control this servo motor's frequency by changing the distance between chosen 2 nodes on the dancer's body.

 ** movie link to come **

-- MagnetPendulum
+- MagnetPendulum:
 MagnetPendulum comprises of a magnet hung on a string above a set of electromagnets.
 The dancer can control which electromagnets turn on and off, affecting the position and movement of the hanging magnet.

 ** movie link to come **

-- Tornado
+- Tornado:
 Tornado is made up of a fog machine in a water tank, with a fan in the ceiling.
 When the fog machine and fan are turned on, it creates a simulated tornado.
 A dancer can control the creation of the tornado by controlling the fan on the ceiling.

 ** movie link to come **